-CalPak is a California brand that manufactures some pretty affordable luggage.
-They make everything – from hardshells to rolling duffels, so you’ll be able to find the type of luggage you are looking for within their range.
+CalPak is a California brand that manufactures super stylish and unique luggage that stands out from the pack.
+They make everything – from hardshells to duffels, so you’ll be able to find the type of luggage you are looking for within their range.

 But, as with all affordable luggage, quality is always a concern.
 And that’s what we’ll mostly be talking about in this review – the quality of certain products, and the overall value for money you get.